SamuelFe/.dotfiles/README.md

 I recommend at least a 30GB disk to proceed with the script.

 ### Assumptions
-The Packages_installation.sh script assumes that you're in a fresh Arch Linux installation, following the ArchWiki guide.
+The `installation` script assumes that you're in a fresh Arch Linux installation, following the ArchWiki guide.
 The following packages are not installed with the scrpit and may be installed before running it:
 ```
 nano sudo grub efibootmgr dosfstools os-prober mtools networkmanager wireless_tools wpa_supplicant dialog git xorg-setxkbmap sto stow
 ```